 A notary public must confirm that the person signing the document and acknowledging the signature is the person described in the document as the signer.
 A notary public must confirm the identity of the signer by obtaining satisfactory evidence.
-The signer's identity may be established by the oaths or affirmations of one or two credible witnesses, or the signer may present the required identification document.
+The signer's identity may c.
+Journal Entry